waliayush20/hotel-management/README.md

-Here’s a clean, professional README you can use for your Flask-based hotel management system:

----

 # 🏨 Hotel Management System (Flask)

 A web-based Hotel Management System built using Flask that supports three types of users: **Customer**, **Manager**, and **Admin**.
 The system streamlines hotel operations including room booking, payment processing, customer management, and feedback handling.